j-fischer/js-mock/README.md

 ### JsMock.assertIfSatisfied()

 Calling this function will go through the list of all mocks that are currently monitored and will call `.verify()` on each of them.
 Should a mock fail the validation, an `ExpectationError` will be thrown.
+The functions returns `true` if all mocks were satisfied, which can be used to pass a simple assertion.

     var mockFunction1, mockFunction2;
     JsMock.monitorMocks(function () {